suntzualex/Item-Catalog/README.md

 ## Set Up

+watch out step 3 is very important!

 1. Clone the [fullstack-nanodegree-vm repository](https://github.com/udacity/fullstack-nanodegree-vm).
-2. install the dependencies: sudo pip install -r requirements.txt
-3. Issue the following command: vagrant up; vagrant ssh; cd ../../vagrant git clone "this project" into that vagrant folder.
+2. Issue the following command: vagrant up; vagrant ssh; cd ../../vagrant git clone "this project" into that vagrant folder.

+3. install the dependencies: sudo pip install -r requirements.txt Set up is ready and from the Item-Catalog-New folder you can run: python run.py and go to 127.0.0.1:5000 with your browser.
 ## Usage

 Launch the Vagrant VM from inside the *vagrant* folder with: